djesoft/GetDate/docs/index.md

 Since this contains a space do make sure to enclose the date/time between double quotes

-[pause] waits for a key press after output displayed before continuing.
+`pause` waits for a key press after output displayed before continuing.
 This has to be the last parameter.

+For each date/time paremeter a value is output giving the number of minutes between 01/01/2000 00:00 and the given date/time.

+If a date/time parameter is invalid it will be skipped.

+After all values are output the number of valid date/time parameters is output too.

 ## EXAMPLE